seth-milojevic/chumba-claim-daily/README.md

 `crontab -e`

-3. Add the following to your crontab to execute the script every day at 5am
+3. Add the following to crontab to execute the script every day at 5am

 `0 5 * * * /bin/sh /path/to/shell/script/docker-run.sh`

-4. Save your changes and exit crontab
+4. Save changes and exit crontab

 Done!
 Every day at 5am, the container will be created and run the script.